 Product code 9079

-This apprenticeship is designed by key employers in the Construction industry and is one of the new 'trailblazer apprenticeships'.
+This apprenticeship is designed by key employers in the Construction industry.
 It provides the skills and underpinning knowledge for Advanced Carpentry & Joinery and includes an end-test at the end of the apprentices.
 The occupation involves carrying out advanced skilled work, primarily using timber products, either on a construction site, or in a workshop, creating and installing building components.
 The advanced carpenter and joiner is able to undertake complex job tasks, requiring high levels of practical skills and knowledge, in addition to managing their own work and leading small teams.

 The advanced carpenter / joiner has responsibility for managing their own and other people’s work, as well as being required to complete complex and non-standard work.
 Examples of complex tasks include curved products, irregular joints and bespoke work.